 In the latter part of the 20th century, dwindling open space only rarely allowed construction on new sites.
 The 1971 high school was constructed on the former Shore Road Field (formerly the northern end of Judkins Pond).
 The Jenks Senior Center was built on land which the Town bought in 1943, leveled for the construction of the Skillings Bypass in 1956, and used for a parking lot.

 Like the railroad, automobiles also posed problems.
 At the same time the overpass was created, Skillings Road was added as a way to bypass the Center.
 Still, dealing with ever increasing traffic has been a major challenge.
 Different schemes for parking meters and lots have been employed.
 Studies have been made for a public parking garage, though one has yet to be enacted.
-[Read more: Automobile Era]
+[Read more: First Automobiles Made News in Town, Automobile Era]

 “Before the town renovated Winchester’s Town center,” former selectman Ed O’Connell recalled, “the center unfortunately had lost some of its glamour and some of its shops that were the real attraction of Winchester.
 At one time, for example, we had in Winchester Center a small version of Filene’s.
 People would come to Winchester from other communities just to shop at Filene’s.
 We had our own Brigham’s ice cream shop.
 There was a woman who owned a children’s shop and it was spectacular, but that too has faded out.
 The downtown area was unfortunately going through an unhealthy number of empty stores.
 We really did a major overhaul with new sidewalks, new street lamps and much more attractive additions than whatever had been there before the remodeling of the downtown area.
 I think that we’ve probably rescued the town from an almost unhealthy clearing out of good shops.
 Most residents were supportive of that.
 Everyone wanted a change.
 We were going to do it, and we did it right.”14